• Skip to primary navigation

 Jump to Recipe

-This chicken satay recipe is easy and delicious!
-These easy chicken satay skewers are marinated in and brushed with the most delicious peanut sauce!
-A healthy grilled chicken recipe to make for your next BBQ!
+The best chicken satay recipe!
+These easy chicken satay skewers are marinated in and brushed with the most delicious peanut sauce, layered with vegetables and grilled!

 overhead view of chicken satay skewers on a serving plate

-This easy Chicken Satay recipe is one of our favorite recipes to make when we fire up the grill!
+This easy Chicken Satay recipe is one of our favorite grilling recipes!
 Chicken is marinated in the most delicious peanut sauce, then skewered with vegetables and brushed with even more peanut sauce during grilling.

 These chicken satay skewers are a healthy main dish recipe that our whole family enjoys!
 Serve over rice or with a salad and you have a simple and nutritious dinner ready in no time!